Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.4/README.md

    done
    ```

-1. Run the `/opt/cray/ncn/set-bmc-ntp-dns.sh` script each NCN.
+1. Run the `/opt/cray/ncn/set-bmc-ntp-dns.sh` script on each NCN.

    > **`NOTE:`** For Gigabyte or Intel NCNs this **step can be skipped**.